iKostanOrg/codewars/kyu_6/format_string_of_names/README.md

-# Format a string of names like 'Bart, Lisa & Maggie'.
+# Format a string of names like 'Bart, Lisa & Maggie'

 ## Given